basarat/typescript-react/03 stateful/README.md

 );
 ```

-The key reason for having local state in a component is ofcourse that you get to manage it inside the component, for example you can add an increment function that uses react.component's setState to increment the count member of the state
+The key reason for having local state in a component is ofcourse that you get to manage it inside the component,

+* For example you can add an increment function that uses react.component's setState to increment the count member of the state

 ```
 import * as React from 'react';